mss423/mss423.github.io/_pages/about.md

 ---

+***January 9th, 2023:*** We have been accepted to present at *AAMAS 2023* in London this summer on our paper ["Analysis of a Learning Based Algorithm for Budget Pacing"](https://arxiv.org/abs/2205.13330).
+Hope to see some old friends and make some new ones while we're there!

+---

-**November 21st, 2022:** Publication news: our latest paper "Optimal Sparse Recovery with Decision Stumps" has been accepted to *AAAI 2023*.
+**November 21st, 2022:** Our latest paper "Optimal Sparse Recovery with Decision Stumps" has been accepted to *AAAI 2023*.
 Check back soon for the preprint and plan to stop by our presentation in DC this February!

 ---

-**September 17th, 2022:** Publication news: we recently had our paper ["Online Algorithms for the Santa Claus Problem"](https://arxiv.org/abs/2210.07333) accepted to *NeurIPS 2022*!
+**September 17th, 2022:** We recently had our paper ["Online Algorithms for the Santa Claus Problem"](https://arxiv.org/abs/2210.07333) accepted to *NeurIPS 2022*!
 I look forward to seeing everyone in New Orleans this fall.
 I additionally had my paper ["A machine-learning approach for predicting impaired consciousness in absence epilepsy"](https://onlinelibrary.wiley.com/doi/full/10.1002/acn3.51647) accepted to *Annals of Clinical and Translational Neurology*.

 ---